 On September 30, 2016, the board of directors declared the Special Dividend and authorized the Option Payments.
-Payment of the Special Dividend and the Option Payments was made on September 30, 2016 to all shareholders and option holders of record at the close of business on September 30, 2016.
-In connection with the dividend, the Company refinanced its existing indebtedness by amending the prior asset-based revolving credit facility with an amended and restated \$200.0 million asset-based revolving credit facility maturing on September 30, 2021 (the "ABL Facility"), entering into a \$350.0 million senior secured term loan facility maturing on September 30, 2023 (the "Term Loan Facility" and together with the ABL Facility, our "Credit Facilities") and repaying and terminating the prior term loan facility and the prior senior secured term loan facility with GCI Capital Markets LLC (the "GCI Facility").
-As a result of the refinancing, the Company recorded \$162 thousand of loss on extinguishment of debt related to unamortized deferred debt issuance cost for the Company's prior asset-based revolving credit facility, as well as recorded \$1,319 thousand of loss on extinguishment of debt related to unamortized original issue discount and unamortized deferred debt issuance cost for the prior term loan facility and GCI Facility.
+Payment of the Special Dividend and the Option Payments was made on September 30, 2016 to all stockholders and option holders of record at the close of business on September 30, 2016.
+In connection with the dividend, the Company refinanced its existing indebtedness by amending the prior asset-based revolving credit facility maturing on September 30, 2021 (the "ABL Facility"), entering into a \$350.0 million secured term loan facility maturing on September 30, 2023 (the "Term Loan Facility" and together with the ABL Facility, our "Credit Facilities") and repaying and terminating the prior term loan facility and the prior secured term loan facility with GCI Capital Markets LLC (the "GCI Facility").
+As a result of the refinancing, the Company recorded \$162 thousand of loss on extinguishment of debt related to unamortized deferred debt issuance cost for the Company's prior asset-based revolving credit facility, as well as recorded \$1,319 thousand of loss on extinguishment of debt related to unamortized deferred debt issuance cost for the prior term loan facility.
 In addition, the Company recorded \$10,347 thousand of original issue discount and deferred debt issuance cost related to new third-party fees associated with the refinancing.